echodoomyou/arduino-golf-solitaire/README.md

 * part of the code of EEPROM reading and writing int type data is from https://www.instructables.com/id/two-ways-to-reset-arduino-in-software/
 * number might be a bit small but to accomadate the small display, a 2 pixel width number font is created, might need to get used to
 * Sketch uses 5420 bytes (17%) of program storage space.
 Maximum is 30720 bytes.
 Global variables use 409 bytes (19%) of dynamic memory, leaving 1639 bytes for local variables.
 Maximum is 2048 bytes.

+## future updates
+* rewrite parts of the code to use hardware SPI
+* try other type of software debouncing, current performance can be improved